skajonpr/Yelp-Cafe-Review-Scraping-/README.md

 # Yelp-Cafe-Review-Scraping-Using-Selenium

-Online reviews and customer feedback can give businesses insights which could help them make decision on how to improve their business services.
+Online reviews and customer feedback can give business insights which could help them make decision on how to improve their business services.
 Even though review-like data is readily availabe and easily accessible on social media platforms, there is not an easy solution to analyze unstructred text data.